hvg-concordia/CCD/README.md

 "--------------------------- IEEE 39-Bus Power System Application  -------------------------------------------"

-We applied our CCD theorems on a real-world application IEEE 39-Bus Power System to show the capability of the CCD formulations in obtaining a component-level reliability/failure expression easily.
+We applied our CCD theorems on a real-world application IEEE 39-Bus Power System to show the capability of the CCD formulations to obtain a component-level reliability/failure expression easily.

 To load the file ==> press the tab “HOL" ==> Misc ==> Load file ==> IEEE_39_BUS_POWER_SYSTEM.sml